panique/mini/README.md

 ![php-mvc introduction tutorial - page 3](application/_introduction/intro-part-03.png)
 ![php-mvc introduction tutorial - page 4](application/_introduction/intro-part-04.png)
 ![php-mvc introduction tutorial - page 5](application/_introduction/intro-part-05.png)

+## Useful information

+1. SQLite does not have a rowCount() method (!).
+Keep that in mind in case you use SQLite.

+2. Don't use the same name for class and method, as this might trigger an (unintended) *__construct* of the class.
+   This is really weird behaviour, but documented here: http://php.net/manual/en/language.oop5.decon.php

 ## License